Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

+\begin{Remark} \itshape As mentioned in Section~\ref{sec_1}, the above formulation provides a natural extension~of~the~latent space model as originally proposed in \citet[][]{hoff2002latent}.
+In fact, the original latent space model can~be obtained as a special case of our representation by replacing \eqref{eq:priortree} with a deterministic pre-specified tree $\Upsilon$ where all $V$ nodes split at the root so that $t_{vu} =0$~for~any pair $(v,u)$, and hence,~$\bSigma_\Upsilon$~in~\eqref{eq:bbm_row}~reduces to the identity (recall that \eqref{eq:priortree} can produce trees arbitrarily close to this constraint).
+Thus the \textsc{phylnet} construction enlarges routinely-employed latent space formulations not only from a modeling perspective, but also in terms of inference potentials on more nuanced tree-based generative structures, well-beyond node latent features. \end{Remark}

-Model \eqref{eq:lik_single}--\eqref{eq:priora} formalizes the proposed \textsc{phylnet} representation and provides a flexible generative~latent space characterization of complex multiscale network structures that unveil informative tree-based modular hierarchies among nodes encoded in $\Upsilon$.
-Learning this parameter under \eqref{eq:lik_single}--\eqref{eq:priora} is, in principle, possible by carefully combining results from classical latent space models for network data \citep{hoff2002latent} and Bayesian phylogenetic inference \citep[see e.g.,][]{chen2014bayesian}.
-However,~as~previously~discussed, unlike for classical evolutionary models, in the proposed \textsc{phylnet} formulation~the~tree regulates the formation of features that are not directly observed, but rather latent and identifiable only up to translations~and rotations \citep{hoff2002latent}.
-This motivates innovations in terms of posterior~computation~(see~Section~\ref{sec_phy_31}) and, more crucially, requires careful theory guaranteeing that inference~on~the~phylogenetic tree $\Upsilon$ parameterizing the formation process of the latent features is not affected by the identifiability~issues of these features in the likelihood.
+\begin{Remark} \itshape Although the \textsc{phylnet}~model represents a genuine transfer of methods from phylogenetics to latent variable representations of networks, the tree $\Upsilon$ shall not be interpreted~under the evolutionary perspective of phylogenetics.
+Rather, within our formulation, it encodes~structured dependence among nodes in a network through a flexible architecture that characterizes nested modular hierarchies between nodes, along with the induced multiscale connectivity patterns. \end{Remark} Equations \eqref{eq:lik_single}--\eqref{eq:priora} formalize the proposed \textsc{phylnet} representation and provide a flexible generative~latent space characterization of complex multiscale network structures that unveil informative tree-based modular hierarchies among the nodes, encoded in $\Upsilon$.
+Learning this parameter under \eqref{eq:lik_single}--\eqref{eq:priora} is, in principle, possible by combining results from classical latent space models for network data \citep{hoff2002latent} and Bayesian phylogenetic inference \citep[see, e.g.,][]{chen2014bayesian}.
+However,~as~previously~discussed, unlike for classical evolutionary models, in the \textsc{phylnet} formulation~the~tree regulates the formation of features that are not directly observed, but rather latent and identifiable only up to translations~and rotations \citep{hoff2002latent}.
+This motivates innovations in terms of posterior~computation~(see~Section~\ref{sec_phy_31}) and, more crucially, requires~theory guaranteeing that inference~on~the~tree $\Upsilon$ parameterizing the formation process of the latent features is not affected by the identifiability~issues of these features in the likelihood.